Dementia-friendly research

 - Commits to accessible knowledge mobilization after the study is completed.

-To overcome barriers to dementia-friendly research, researchers must:
+To overcome barriers to dementia-friendly research, researchers are encouraged to:

-- Combat the stigma associated with dementia by examining their own beliefs and taking part in larger efforts, such as education sessions and awareness campaigns.
+- Combat the stigma associated with dementia by examining their own beliefs and participating in education sessions and awareness campaigns.

 - Educate research ethics boards on the unique needs and abilities of people living with dementia.